USSBA/brand/demo/illustrations.md

 <div class="usa-grid-full">
     <div class="usa-width-two-thirds">
       <h3>Highlights</h3>
-      <p>If an object is solid and filled in with Secondary Blue, leave a 3pt-ish white highlight along left edge of it to convey a highlight.</p>
+      <p>If an object is solid and filled in with Secondary Blue, leave a 3pt-ish white highlight along the left edge of it to convey a highlight.</p>
     </div>
 <div class="usa-width-one-third">
 <img src="{{ site.baseurl }}/assets/sba/img/pages/illustration/federal-building.svg" alt="illustration" />